Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Review of results on the simply laced root lattices

 The following result on nonreduced presentations with subroot lattice the full lattice $H_\Z$ is a main result of \cite{BaH19}.
 It will be crucial in the proofs of Theorem \ref{t7.2} and Theorem \ref{t7.3} for the semidefinite cases.
+The notations $k_1$ and $k_5$ follow \cite{BaH19}.

-\begin{theorem} Let $(H_\Z,I)$ be a homogeneous root lattice of rank $n\in\N$ with root system $\Phi$ and Weyl group $W$, and let $w\in W$.
+\begin{theorem} Let $(H_\Z,I)$ be a simply laced root lattice of rank $n\in\N$ with root system $\Phi$ and Weyl group $W$, and let $w\in W$.
 The number

 satisfies